brentcrane/Asteroids-Remake/README.md

 ## Code usage
 Feel free to use my code or assets if you wish.
 I would appreciate some credit if at all possible, though.

+## Git Ignore
+I made the mistake of not adding a proper Git Ignore file to this repository.
+Sorry.